 Much research aims to find computationally tractable forms of planning for complex tasks.
 One important result is that computational costs can be partially mitigated when planning is organized around a task-appropriate goal (5, 6).
 The resulting goal-specific policies are then available for reuse and recombination, further reducing computation in future planning episodes (7).
 Recombination is especially productive when goals are organized hierarchically (e.g., turn on the machine to grind the beans to make the coffee) (8).
 Thus, it is not surprising that psychological research shows that human planning makes widespread use of hierarchical goal structure (3, 9, 10).

-In one crucial respect, however, planning around hierarchical goals maintains severe computational constraint: Although planning is easier with a goal, first an appropriate goal must be selected.
+In one crucial respect, however, planning around hierarchical goals maintains a severe computational constraint: Although planning is easier with a goal, first an appropriate goal must be selected.
 Suppose, for instance, that your goal is to make a cup of coffee.
 What is an appropriate sub-goal to select?
 In principle, an infinite number of possibilities might be entertained, and each one evaluated for its long-term utility.
 Of course, this merely recapitulates the dilemma of planning, which is that exhaustive search is not feasible.
 How, then, do humans efficiently alight upon an appropriate sub-goal: getting ground beans?

 One potential solution to this problem is to exploit the computational efficiency of habit learning for the purposes of goal selection (11-13).
 Traditionally, habitual action is modeled as a learned association between a perceptual stimulus and motor response (CITE).
 This form of learning can be extended, however, to the relation between superordinate goals (an internally represented “stimulus”) and subordinate goal selection (a cognitive “response”), guided by the context-dependent reward history.
 Thus, for instance, the goal of getting ground beans might be “stamped in” due to the history of reward associated with this goal in past coffee-making episodes.
 In contrast to many past treatments of the distinction between habit and planning, which treat these mechanisms as competitors for behavioral control (14, 15), this proposal posits a form of co-dependence (see also 16).